Peter Charleton: Disclosures Tribunal

 In 2017, he was appointed sole member of the Disclosures Tribunal investigation into allegations of Garda Síochána malpractice.
 He published two substantive reports as chair of the Tribunal.

 The portion of the inquiry presided over by Charleton ran from February 2017 until October 2018.
 In his findings from the inquiry, he found that a Garda sergeant, Maurice McCabe, had been subject to a smear campaign by the Garda Commissioner Martin Callinan and a Garda press officer, but not from subsequent Commissioner Nóirín O'Sullivan and other Gardaí.
 He was also critical of the Child and Family Agency in handling claims of rape.

 In his concluding remarks on his findings, he criticised the Gardaí and the Child and Family Agency for not having organisational mentalities of learning from their errors.
 He was particularly critical of the credibility of evidence given by several senior members of the police force.
 Drew Harris, O'Sullivan's successor as commissioner, said on its publication that the report was "difficult reading for the organisation" and the Gardaí would move to have "an open and inclusive culture".

 Subsequently, he criticised the manner in which tribunals of inquiry are conducted in Ireland.
 He suggested that instead of being run in a format akin to criminal trials, the main aspect of the inquiry should be directed from the tribunal itself.
 He later co-authored a journal article about his proposals for change.

 Personal life

-He is married to Fiona Daly.
-He has three children, Clara, Anna-Rose and Maitiú.
-He was a founder of the RTÉ Philharmonic Choir and a member of the board of the Irish Baroque Orchestra.
+He is married and has three children.
+He was a founder-member of the National Symphony Chorus RTÉ Philharmonic Choir and a member of the board of the Irish Baroque Orchestra.